SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 1. Add JEE API 5 or later jar library to the project build path.
 This can be your application server's JEE library or download and include a general one, such as from [org.apache.openejb » javaee-api](https://mvnrepository.com/artifact/org.apache.openejb/javaee-api ).

-1. Note: Depending on your  WebSphere target runtime version, the JRE System Library version configured in Eclipse Java Build Path libraries may need to be lower than Java v8.
+1. Note: The JRE System Library version configured in Eclipse Java Build Path libraries must be Java v8 or later, depending on your  WebSphere target runtime version.
+The Solace resource adapter supports Java v8 or later.

 1. Export your project to an EJB JAR file or alternatively, if you have a related EAR project created then export from there to an EAR file.